8nhuman8/nebular-automata/README.md

                         119, 255).

 Additional options:
-  -fp FLOAT, --find-percent FLOAT
+  --min-percent FLOAT   The program will work until nebula is filled with a
+                        certain or greater percentage.
-                        The program will work until a nebula is filled with a certain percentage.
+  --max-percent FLOAT   The program will work until a nebula is filled with a
+                        certain percentage.
   -fi, --fade-in        The original color is white.
 The color of each new
                         generation will fade into the specified color.